Lancaster Lawyer to Sue Employer for Pregnancy Discrimination

 With a pregnancy discrimination lawsuit, you can earn various types of compensation.
 They include:

 - Medical Expenses: If your employer discriminated against you and caused injuries to you or your child, you may be able to sue for coverage of medical expenses.
 If you were required to perform heavy duties or if you were forced to be around dangerous or toxic materials despite your request not to be, you can have the ensuing bills taken care of.

 - Lost Wages: We can help you recover lost wages from being fired due to pregnancy.
 You may be able to earn both past and future wages in your claim.

 - Pain and Suffering: Noneconomic damages do not have a monetary value attached to them, so they may be difficult to estimate.
 However, they are some of the most debilitating damages you can sustain in any case, as mental troubles are often longer lasting and harder to treat and recover from than financial problems.
 You can be reimbursed if you suffered mental scarring, psychological pain, PTSD, fear, anxiety, and more.

 How We Help

-Our experienced attorneys at the California Employment Attorneys Group are here to make sure pregnant women or mothers receive fair and due compensation for any discrimination they suffered at the workplace.
+Our experienced attorneys at the California Labor Law Employment Attorneys Group are here to make sure pregnant women or mothers receive fair and due compensation for any discrimination they suffered at the workplace.
 We believe you should be able to keep your job if you elect to start a family, and an employer that would willingly sacrifice you to retain profits and increase efficiency should be held accountable for its actions.

 Call us today to schedule a free legal consultation with a lawyer in Lancaster for workplace pregnancy discrimination issues.
 All consultations are completely confidential, and we encourage you to ask any questions you want about your case and the laws surrounding it.
 We will give you all the information you need to know to pursue legal action.